Do you like runners? Maybe you fancy yourself a bit of a pro at Super Mario Run, and you're in the market for something similar?

-Now, this wouldn't typically be an issue as I could just lower the position of my thumb, except that here the bottom of the screen is taken up by, you guessed it, an ad!
+This wouldn't typically be an issue as I could just lower the position of my thumb, except that, in this case, the bottom of the screen is taken up by, you guessed it, an ad!

 Simply put, the entire thing feels cheap, it looks cheap, and it plays cheap.
 It's free - but that's no excuse.